 Dr. Adams has pledged to lead with science, and facilitate locally led solutions to the nation’s most difficult health problems.
 He also feels his toughest, but most important job, is being a father to two teenage boys, Caden and Eli, daughter, Millie, and dog Bella.

 Beverlye Hyman Fead is an author, artist, activist, and inspirational speaker.
-Aging in High Heels is her online blog filled with inspirational content about aging with acceptance,
+Aging in High Heels is her online blog filled with inspirational content about aging with acceptance, humor and style.

 Beverlye was diagnosed with metastasized Stage IV Uteral Stromal Sarcoma in 2002 and given two months to live.
 Because of a successful experimental treatment she has been able to live a full and powerful life for 17 years.
 Beverlye has written 3 award-winning books; I Can Do This: Living With Cancer, Nana, What’s Cancer?, and Aging in High Heels.
 During this time she also produced an award-winning short documentary, Stage IV, Living With Cancer.